lookbusy1344/Catcher/README.md

 This `Then()` example turns a `Result<int>` into a `Result<string>`.
 The lambda is bypassed entirely if the result is already in error, and the error transferred to the destination.

-New failured can be signalled by throwing in the lamdba.
+New failures can be signalled by throwing in the lamdba.

 ```
 Result<string> str = result.Then(i => i.ToString());